Wedding Day Checklist: The Complete Guide For Your Big Day

 - Set your phones and the door tag to “do not disturb.”

-Wedding Day Checklist
+Printable Wedding Day Checklist

 We hope this wedding day checklist helps you out on the big day so you can enjoy every well deserved moment.
 And don’t forget to print this checklist to ensure you don’t forget a thing!Wedding-Day-Checklist-The-Complete-Guide-For-Your-Big-Day_PRINTABLE-1-3

-Katy is the Brand Development Manager at The Groomsman Suit and before joining the team was one of TGS’s first brides.
+Katy is the Brand Development Manager at The Suit Shop and before joining the team was one of TGS’s first brides.
 When she’s not writing a blog, posting on social media, or providing customer service at TGS, she’s teaching yoga, caring for her three rescue dogs, and hanging out with her husband and baby boy.